 In 2014, Kristoffer Fürst found himself in rural Kenya with a laptop, an idea, and a lot of time.
 Such circumstances may not sound like the standard setup for launching a business.
-But Kristoffer wasn’t after something standard — he was out to create something new.
+But Kristoffer wasn’t after something standard — he was out to create something unique.

 Today, Kristoffer leads the business that grew out of those early lines of code carved out in the Kenyan countryside.
-Alongside chief revenue officer Ulf Svensson, Kristoffer serves as chief executive officer of Limina.
+Alongside Chief Revenue Officer Ulf Svensson, Kristoffer serves as Chief Executive Officer of Limina.